prime-run/wallrust/Templating.md

 - The number of colors and accent variants is configurable
 - `mode` and `is_dark` can be used for conditional logic in your templates

-For more examples, see the provided templates and the README-template.md.
+For more examples, see the provided template [examples](https://github.com/prime-run/wallrust/tree/master/examples)